johanbove/mantis/README.md

 # The Mantis Project

-The mantis project is a list of important reads, good bocks, great blog posts and comments about modern web development, web design and web technologies.
+The mantis project is a list of important reads, good books, great blog posts and comments about modern web development, web design and web technologies.
 Feel free to add important links as you like.

 # General